Punjabi Egg Curry (Anda Curry)

-This Punjabi Egg Curry (Anda Curry) is a flavorful curry where hard-boiled eggs are simmered in an onion- tomato based gravy.
-Make it in under 30 minutes using simple ingredients (gluten-free).
+This Punjabi Egg Curry (Anda Curry) is a flavorful curry with hard-boiled eggs simmered in an onion—tomato-based gravy.
+It can be made in under 30 minutes using simple ingredients.

 About Punjabi Egg Curry

-Punjabi Egg Curry (Anda Curry) is a spicy, robust Indian curry where hard-boiled eggs are simmered in a spicy onion tomato gravy.
+Punjabi Egg Curry (Anda Curry) is a spicy, robust Indian curry made with hard-boiled eggs simmered in a spicy onion-tomato gravy.

 This gluten-free and dairy-free curry comes together in under 30 minutes using basic ingredients.

-Each home has a different style of making anda curry and with a few variations, you get a, totally new taste.
-In this post, I am sharing my mom’s recipe which she has been making for years.
+Each home has a different style of making anda curry, and with a few variations, you get a new taste.
+In this post, I am sharing my mom’s recipe, which she has been making for years.

 Ingredients